Martin Atkins

 Bio:

-Prior to PiL Atkins had only played in a couple of local covers band's in the North of England.
-Then on the London pub circuit with The Hots (along with future PiL bassist Pete Jones).
 Atkins twice previously tried to join PiL: “I tried to join when John first left the Pistols.
 I came down from Durham for the auditions, but I had to go back early and so I fluffed that one.
 I tried again when Richard Dudanski joined.
 Then when he left, I called Keith who said come along.
 It was just me pestering them really…"

-Post PiL he set up his own Plaid Records to release Brian Brain records then decided to quit the music business and start a construction company in New York.
-However, he soon returned to music and 1987 saw him forming another new label Invisible Records which is still going today; releasing his own records along with a variety of industrial and experimental artists.
+Post PiL, Atkins set up his own Plaid Records to release Brian Brain records.
+He then decided to quit the music business and start a construction company in New York.
+However, he soon returned to music and 1987 saw him found Invisible Records in Chicago.
+The label continues to the present day releasing Atkins own projects; along with a variety of industrial and experimental bands.
+Spring 2002 also saw him found Underground Inc, a network of independent record labels which runs in conjunction with Invisible.

-In 1999/2000 he teamed up again with former PiL colleague Jah Wobble to form the short lived "supergroup" The Damage Manual along with long term collaborator Chris Connelly & Killing Joke's Geordie Walker.
-Spring 2002 saw him found Underground Inc, a network of independent record labels which runs in conjunction with Invisible.
+In 1999/2000 he teamed up with former PiL colleague Jah Wobble to form the short lived "supergroup" The Damage Manual; along with long term collaborator Chris Connelly and Killing Joke's Geordie Walker.
+The band released a self-titled album preceded by an EP via Invisible.
+The line-up also toured the UK in summer 2000.
+However, tensions simmered over Atkins proposed US Tour schedule – and his mixing of the album – and the line-up acrimoniously split…

 Fodderstompf Links: